jefmeijvis/cornucopia.dotnetlab.eu/CONTRIBUTING.md

 ## Examples
 ### Creating a blogpost

-    content(blogpost 4):
+    content(20240201):

-    Created the initial blogpost folder and files for blogpost 4:scrum and cornucopia
+    Created the initial blogpost folder and files

 ### Updating an author